Gas Transport in Blood: Hemoglobin

 Several factors influence the position of the oxygen-hemoglobin saturation curves-some factors resulting in a shift to the right and others in a shift to the left.
 For example, if the pH decreases from 7.4 to 7.2 there is about a 15% shift in the dissociation curve to the right (see below).

-[an increase in the pH, i.e. more alkaline, shifts the dissociation curve to the left --the description of these curve as "dissociation curves" reflects the underlying process of oxygen combining with hemoglobin and then (dissociation) unbinding with hemoglobin.
-This dissociation and association process is highly dynamic and is influenced by changing tendencies of oxygen to remain bound.]
+An increase in the pH, i.e. more alkaline, shifts the dissociation curve to the left --the description of these curve as "dissociation curves" reflects the underlying process of oxygen combining with hemoglobin and then (dissociation) unbinding with hemoglobin.
+This dissociation and association process is highly dynamic and is influenced by changing tendencies of oxygen to remain bound.

-Other factors that tend to shift the dissociation curve to the right to include (a) an increase in carbon dioxide concentration, (b) increased blood temperature and (c) an increase in a metabolically important phosphate-compound,2,3 diphosphoglycerate (DPG, DPG).
+Other factors that tend to shift the dissociation curve to the right to include:

 Effect of pH on the position of the oxygen-hemoglobin saturation curve